deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

         * sie "she, her; they, them; you"
         * werden "to become, get; (future tense); (passive voice)"
         * ihr "you, her; her, their, hers, theirs; your".
-    * On the answer side of every card there is now additionally the corresponding [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) entry to every word.
+    * On the answer side of every card there is now additionally the corresponding [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) entry to every German word.
 There you can find additional information that the cards otherwise lack.

 For every noun, learn the grammatical gender, the genitive singular and the nominative plural.
 -